AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 <section markdown="1">
 <header markdown="1">
-## There are no experts in your course. {#header-1}
+## There are no topic experts in your course. {#header-1}
 </header>

 Let's get this out there from the get-go.
-The reason anyone wants to come to your training course is because you know something they don't.
-They already know this.
+The reason anyone wants to come to your training course is because you can teach them something they don't already know.
+And they already know this.
 You don't have to keep telling them that.

 Few things will frustrate your students as much as the feeling that your course can only be understood by someone who already knows the subject matter.